Regal Community Theatre

 No one has favorited this theater yet

 Located in Bathgate, a small town to the west of Edinburgh, the Regal Cinema opened on 17th July 1938 with Janet Gaynor in “A Star is Born”.
-It was designed in an Art Deco style by Leven architect Andrew David Haxton, who employed Newcastle-upon-Tyne based interior designer John Alexander, to provide the two relief panels of naked Roman charioteers on the splay walls beside the proscenium.
-These were considered indecent back in 1938, and almost cost the cinema it operating licence, but it was allowed.
-They are the only two examples of Alexander’s work remaining in Britain, the others are at the Northwick Cinema, Worcester.
-The Regal Cinema had a proscenium 30 feet wide and a 28 feet deep stage, with four dressing rooms.
+It was designed in an Art Deco style by Leven based architect Andrew David Haxton, who employed Newcastle-upon-Tyne based interior designer John Alexander, to provide the two relief panels of naked Roman charioteers on the splay walls beside the proscenium.
+These were considered indecent back in 1938, and almost cost the cinema its operating licence, but they were allowed.
+There are two other examples of Alexander’s work remaining in Britain, the the Northwick Cinema, Worcester (now in retail use) and the Forum Cinema, Hexham (now a Wetherspoons pub).
+The Regal Cinema had 1,067 seats, a proscenium 30 feet wide and a 28 feet deep stage, with four dressing rooms.

+The Regal Cinema was closed on 3rd June 1972 with Richard Rowntree in “Shaft”.
 In the 1970’s, the auditorium was sub-divided horizontally and the lower section went to other uses.
-The former circle became a 467 seat cinema.
-The building was taken over by West Lothian Distric Council by 1984.
+The former circle became a 267 seat cinema re-opening on 20th February 1977 with “Towering Inferno”.
+In March 1982 a second screen was added.
+The building was taken over by West Lothian District Council by 1984.
 It was closed just after Christmas 1992 and a new operator was sought.
 It re-opened later in 1993.

 However, the Regal Cinema closed on 23rd September 1993 as a full time cinema and a proposal was put forward for demolition.
-It was saved and today is in use as a community arts centre known as the Regal Community Theatre.
-There is a 120 seat cinema located in the former circle, whilst the main floor is in live performance and community use with 176 removable seats.
+It was saved and today is in use as a community arts centre known as the Regal Community Theatre which opened on 28th April 1995.
+There is a 120 seat cinema located in the former circle, whilst the main floor is in live performance and community use with 206 removable seats.
+The theatre space was closed in September 2017 when the operating company went into voluntary liquidation.

 On 3rd March 1999, Historic Scotland designated the Regal Cinema as a Grade C(s) Listed building.